What the Pancreas Normally Does

 In cats, chronic pancreatitis is the usual cause of exocrine pancreatic insufficiency.
 There does not appear to be a genetic concern; though, rarely, cats that eat grasshoppers may get infected with a pancreatic fluke carried by grasshoppers (Eurytrema procyonis).
 This fluke, similar to a very small worm, can cause enough inflammation to cause pancreatitis or enough general pancreatic damage to cause exocrine insufficiency.
 Fluke infection is rare, as mentioned, but feline pancreatitis is actually very common especially in older cats.
 There is frequently a link to chronic intestinal disease.

 Photo courtesy of CDC

 The biggest breakthrough in the diagnosis of exocrine pancreatic insufficiency was developing the serum trypsin-like immunoreactivity test, a blood test.
 Prior to this, an assortment of inaccurate fecal tests were used.
+Trypsin is one of the digestive enzymes secreted by the exocrine pancreas.
 The TLI test looks for a normal level of trypsin-like enzymes in the bloodstream.
-In normal animals, trypsin, an enzyme of protein digestion, is stored in the pancreas in an inactive form so as to avoid digesting one’s own body with only trace amounts of active enzyme making it into the bloodstream.
 This is harmless, normal, and measurable in a blood test.